cerebral/cerebral/packages/function-tree/README.md

 When a function is not enough

 ### Install
-This is still alpha but to test the bleeding edge
+This is still alpha but to test the bleeding edge.
+Put "function-tree": "next" in package.json and do.

-`npm install function-tree@next --save`
+`npm install function-tree@next`

 ### What is it?
 The article [The case for function-tree](http://www.christianalfoni.com/articles/2016_09_11_The-case-for-function-tree) will give you an explanation of why it was built and how it works.
 Please get your wet feet with that and/or have a look at the demos and API below.